Berkeley-CS195/fa23/assignments/podcast1.md

 ## Podcast Details

 One of the learning goals of this course is to share and engage your opinions about the social implications of computing technology, particularly with others.
-Since most of you will engage with these implications through spoken conversation, we’re hoping that this will be a better simulation of what you will do in practice—as opposed to a written essay
+Since most of you will engage with these implications through spoken conversation, we’re hoping that this will be a better simulation of what you will do in practice—as opposed to a written essay.

 You will record a 7-10 minute audio file of you talking with one other person in the course.
 This does not have to be an Audible/Spotify-level production, but the audio quality should be clear enough such that an automatic captioner would reasonably be able to pick up on most words.
 We share some resources for recording audio at the end of this assignment.